What’s the Difference Between an Air Conditioner and Air Handler?

-An air handler contains the components that move the air throughout your home, called the blower.
-It is usually located inside the home and operates with both the heating and cooling pieces of your HVAC system.
-If you take a quick peep at an air handler, it might closely resemble a furnace.
-Air handlers can work with an air conditioner and houses the indoor coil, used to cool and heat your home depending on which system it’s running with.
+An air handler contains the parts that move the air throughout your home, called the blower.
+It is normally set inside the home and operates with both the heating and cooling pieces of your HVAC system.
+If you take a quick look at an air handler, it might closely resemble a furnace.
+Air handlers can operate with an air conditioner and contains the indoor coil, used to cool and heat your home depending on which system it’s running with.

 Air handler vs Heat Pump

 Air handler vs blower

 Air handlers are not blowers.
-This can be confusing for some folks, but it's not too complex and we're happy to explain the difference.
-An air handler contains the blower, and several other parts in the unit.
+This puzzles some of our customers, but it’s not too hard to understand and we’re happy to explain the difference.
+An air handler contains the blower, and several other parts inside.
 You may have dampers, filters, mixing chambers and more in an air handler.
 The blower is just one piece of the pie.

-Here’s what you ought to know about air handlers: if you’re looking for a conventional furnace or air conditioner, you’ll likely never need to know what an air handler is because it’s feasible that you won’t need one.
-However, if you’re in the market for an electric heat pump, it’s helpful to know that an air handler will likely be a part of your home’s HVAC system.
+Here’s what you ought to know about air handlers: if you’re in the market for a conventional furnace or air conditioner, you’ll more than likely never need to know what an air handler is because it’s feasible that you won’t need one.
+However, if you’re searching for an electric heat pump, it’s helpful to know that an air handler will likely be a part of your home’s HVAC system.

 Air Handler vs. Furnace

-The warm air inside your home is brought into the system through return ducts and then passes across a refrigerant coil.
+The warm air inside your home is brought into the system through return ducts and then go over a refrigerant coil.
 As the warm air is blown across the cooled coil, heat is removed.
 Refrigerant lines then transfer the heat outside.
 Now you’re left with cool, comfortable indoor air that you can enjoy on the hottest of days.
 And that’s pretty much it.
-Sure, the equipment is more complicated than that, but the process itself is easy to break down and comprehend.
+Sure, the equipment is more intricate than that, but the process itself is easy to break down and digest.